saleem-hadad/zino/README.md

 <img src="https://github.com/saleem-hadad/zino/blob/master/assets/GPIO.png" alt="Zino GPIO class"/>

-The library has its own ```GPIO``` wrapper(class) to use which its much more faster than the Arduino library.
+The library has its own ```GPIO``` wrapper(class) to use, which is much more faster than the Arduino library.
 [See the comparison](https://github.com/saleem-hadad/zino/blob/master/examples/CompareFrequencies/CompareFrequencies.cpp).

 Working with I/O using ```GPIO``` class is pretty straightforward!
 Here some examples: